Are you a carer? Are you getting the help and support available?

 If you are a resident of Medway and want to find out more information on carers assessments and how to request one, please visit the Medway Council Adult Social Care website

-To find out more about your rights, tailored to your situation, take a look at Upfront - Carers UK's online tool, or read their Carers’ Rights Guide for more information.
+To find out more about your rights, tailored to your situation, take a look at Upfront - Carers UK's online tool, or read about your rights as a carer.